The SAFE Method™: Therapy for Anxiety, Perfectionism & Trauma

 Through mindfulness and ACT principles, you begin to unhook from the thought spirals that keep you stuck.
 You stop arguing with your mind and start listening to it.

-When your inner critic says, “You’re behind,” pause.
+When your inner critic says, “You’re behind, do more” pause.

 Acceptance lowers physiological stress and teaches your body that discomfort can coexist with calm.
 It turns self-compassion from a concept into a lived practice, gently quieting the war between “who I am” and “who I think I should be.”